In this Guide

 It’s a beast of a machine, but we love it because it cranks out huge power from a quiet, efficient package.
 The smart features, fuel savings, and exceptional reliability you get with the Honda make it our top recommendation for anyone looking for the absolute best quality portable unit!

-It’s all self-contained.
-Unlike the Kohler and the Champion, the Honda’s housing encloses almost all its parts.
+It’s all self-contained, like the CAT.
+Unlike the comparable Champion, the Honda’s housing encloses almost all its parts.
 That makes it a much better choice for busy worksites, where debris or fast-moving construction components could damage exposed components.

 It’s a neat little block with metal panels on all sides.
 If you’re storing it for a home backup, there’s less of a chance pests will get inside and build a home while you’re not using the machine.

 It’s very efficient.
 This one can run up to 18 hours on a single 5-gallon tank, depending on the load.
-Even at full bore, it can last 6 hours on a single tank, which is much better than our other recommendations.
+Even at full bore, it can last 6 hours on a single tank, which is much better than the Champion, if not longer than the CAT.
 That’s a full 20% more efficient than its predecessor!

 Previous buyers were extremely impressed by how efficiently the Honda ran.
 They said that not only was it better than other 7/5.5KW models, it was actually more efficient than smaller models they owned, as well!